Divine-Blessing/alx-system_engineering-devops/README.md

+#!/bin/bash
+Thisis the README file for this repository.
-This repository contains scripts, and commands used on shell.
+This repository contains various scripts and commands